 For example, if your niche is about salt water fish tanks, then you should be publishing articles about stuff like how to clean a salt water fish tank or what the best brand of tank is.
 Articles like what are the best salt water fish, or why your fish is floating upside down would be appropriate as well.

 It would not be appropriate to tell stories about your dog or give advice on how to build a fence.
 It's not related.

 On this page I'll just give an overview of how to generate traffic to your website so you can get a broad look at what's out there.
-In the next lessons we'll focus on free traffic methods.
-That's what I'm good at, and it's the best path for newbies because you won't dump a bunch of money into paid ads that don't convert.
+In the next lessons we'll focus on one specific method, which is generating free search engine traffic, namely from Google.

-How To Generate Free Traffic For Your Affiliate Website
+How To Generate Traffic For Your Affiliate Website

 How do you know if anyone is actually visiting your website?
 There are various traffic tracking plugins that you can use, but they normally slow down your site.
 For example, a plugin called JetPack is very popular, but it drains your resources, making your site slower.

 Google Analytics is free, won't slow down your website, and provides much deeper insight into your traffic, especially if you connect it to Search Console.
 Most tutorial you see on YouTube have you install another plugin to manage your Analytics code.
 Booo!
 That means you're locked into relying on this plugin forever, and you don't really need it.
 All the juicy data is in your Analytics dashboard anyway.

 First, create your account here.
 It's free.
 Follow the prompts until you get to the section where it asks you to install the code on your website.